fishertsau/PotPro54/tests/ProductFeature.md

  ok - list out
  ok - See Detail

+ ok - can set which group it belongs to
   - can not be delete
  - Dump to an Excel file
  - unpublished items could be not queried from frontend